ufechner7/KiteModels.jl/docs/src/examples_4p.md

 ```julia
 find_steady_state!(kps, prn=true)
 ```
+Finding the steady state of the 4 point model is difficult and it only works when we artificially reduce the stiffness by a factor of 0.035.
+In the function [`init_sim`](@ref) this factor is slowly increased to 1.0.

 To plot the result in 2D we extract the vectors of the x and z coordinates of the tether particles with a for loop:
 ```julia
 x = Float64[]